ashtonwallen/NetflixCloneAngular/README.md

 Netflix clone in angular.
-Implements google auth and api calls
+Implements google auth, tailwind css, and API call to tmdb